 Well, let’s start with how you as a Line Manager can help your managers become better leaders.
 Your influence is far, far, greater than you may sometimes imagine.

-Here are 6 ways to start you thinking:
+Here are 6 ways to get you thinking:

 - ‘Big up’ on the why.
 Do as much as you can to emphasise why this is important and the difference it can make in the real world for people and for achieving the vision.
 Consider where you personally are bridging this gap and explain how you do it – recognising how tough it is.